JohnAllenB/Sobie-Product-Dev/README.md

 - Adjusted app.js to read from /sobie-team
 - Still need to push to main

+* Pictures are attached to the bottom of this README to show progress of the dev team card and how the program was incorporated into the main branch.

 -------------------------
 2. Cordanation with Scrum team
 * https://github.com/barrycumbie/sobieconference.org/wiki/Meet-the-Team